symbol/symbol-docs/source/getting-started/setup-workstation.rst

     $> nem2-cli account generate --network MIJIN_TEST --save --url http://localhost:3000

 The ``network flag`` is set to MIJIN_TEST.
-Test network is an alternative NEM blockchain used for development and testing purposes.
+Test network is an alternative ProximaX blockchain used for development and testing purposes.

 Use ``save flag`` to store the account on your computer.
 NEM2-CLI uses stored account to sign the transactions that you start.